TorbenJakobsen/decimaldate/README_pypi.rst

   Where to get it
 ===================

-The source code is hosted on GitHub at https://github.com/TorbenJakobsen/decimaldate
+The source code is hosted at `GitHub <https://github.com/TorbenJakobsen/decimaldate>`_.

 An installer for the latest released version is available at PyPI_.